Neurolixis

+Development of befiradol (NLX-112) for movement disorders

 Neurolixis has been awarded a series of research grants by the Michael J. Fox Foundation and by Parkinson's UK.
 Neurolixis undertook research examining the effects of novel, highly selective and efficacious serotonergic drugs targeting 5-HT1A receptors in brain regions relevant to therapeutic properties in Parkinson's disease.
 The Michael J. Fox Foundation subsequently announced that it was supporting proof-of-principle studies on befiradol (also known as NLX-112) in models of Parkinson's disease and showcased Neurolixis in its Partnering Program.
 In January 2018, the British charity Parkinson's UK announced that it had awarded Neurolixis a grant to advance development of befiradol up to clinical phase in Parkinson's disease patients.
 In March 2019, Neurolixis announced that the US Food and Drug Administration (FDA) gave a positive response to Neurolixis' Investigational New Drug (IND) application for befiradol to be tested in a Phase 2 clinical study in Parkinson's disease patients with troublesome Levodopa-induced dyskinesia.
 Studies published in 2020 using non-human primate models of Parkinson's disease, (MPTP-treated marmosets and MPTP-treated macaques), found that befiradol potently reduced Levodopa-induced dyskinesia at oral doses as low as 0.1 to 0.4 mg/kg.

 On 22 November 2020, The Sunday Times reported that the two charities, Parkinson's UK and Michael J. Fox Foundation, were jointly investing $2 million to support a clinical trial on befiradol in Parkinson's disease patients with troublesome Levodopa-induced dyskinesia, a potentially "life changing" drug.
 On 23 November 2020, Parkinson's UK and Michael J. Fox Foundation, confirmed their funding in an official announcement.

+Neurolixis announced on 30 November 2021 the start of patient recruitment in a Phase 2A clinical trial to investigate the safety, tolerability and preliminary efficacy of NLX-112 versus placebo in L-dopa-induced dyskinesia in Parkinson's disease patients.
+On 20 March 2023, Neurolixis, Parkinson's UK and Michael J. Fox Foundation announced that the clinical trial had met its primary endpoint of safety and tolerability, and also the secondary endpoint of efficacy in reducing Levodopa-induced dyskinesia.

+In other studies, befiradol showed pro-motility activity in a transgenic nematode worm model of spinocerebellar ataxia type 3 (also known as SCA3 or Machado-Joseph disease), an orphan disorder.
+In July 2024, the European Commission granted Neurolixis Orphan Drug Designation for befiradol as a treatment of Spinocerebellar Ataxia based on these data and on results from a transgenic mouse model of Spinocerebellar Ataxia.

+Befiradol also reversed depression-like behavior and catalepsy induced by tetrabenazine, a drug used for the treatment of Huntington's disease.